-It cuts Logs with a diameter of 30+ cm
+It can cut logs with a diameter of 30+ cm

 The Fiskars Splitting Axe is an XL axe, with a total length of 77cm.
-This length puts it in the category of splitting axes, which are good for cutting logs with a diameter of more than 30 cm.
+This length puts it in the category of splitting axes and depending on your strength, these are good enough for cutting logs with a diameter of more than 30 cm.

-You can use this axe to split logs for your campfire, fireplace, barbecue, or oven.
+You can use this axe to split logs for your firewood, barbecue, oven, and so on.

 This splitting axe boasts a sharp blade, manufactured from hardened steel, and painted with a durable layer of coating.
 These characteristics turn the Fiskars splitting axe into a strong instrument.